corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/notary/installing-the-notary-service.md

 * The X500 name of the notary service is configured in `notary.serviceLegalName`. *Only required for HA notaries*
-* Notice the parameters `rewriteBatchedStatements=true&useSSL=false&failOverReadOnly=false`
-of the JDBC URL
 * Put the IP address or host name of the nearest shared DB server first in the JDBC URL.
 When running a DB node and a notary worker node on a single machine, list the local IP first